CalebDeLeeuwMisfits/PokemonLLMAgentBenchmark/README.md

 # Pokémon LLM Agent

 This project is an autonomous agent designed to play Pokémon Red using a large language model (LLM).
 The agent interacts with the game through an emulator, analyzes screenshots for game state, manages a knowledge base, and navigates the game world.
+Originally created as part of a Wandering project at Misfits and Machines https://misfitsandmachines.com/

 ## Simplified Pokémon LLM Agent